-This article describes how to stop, start, and restart the Delphix Masking Engine.
+This article describes how to stop, start, and restart the Virtual Machine based Delphix Masking Engine.
 Use cases, troubleshooting tips before a restart, and steps in the CLI are outlined in the following sections.
+For instructions on staopping and starting the Containerized Masking Engine, please see the document Stopping and Starting the Containerized Masking Engine.